-September 15, 1971: A US Open final ends in a tiebreak for the first time
+September 15, 1971: The day a US Open final ended in a tiebreak for the first time

-On this day, September 15, 1971, Stan Smith claimed his first Grand Slam title at Forest Hills by defeating Jan Kodes in the final (3-6, 6-3, 6-2, 7-6).
-It was the first time that a US Open final ended with a tiebreak, a year after the new format had been established, in 1970.
-For Stan Smith, who was already considered a great player, the triumph commenced a two-year period where he would be one of the dominant players in the world.
+On this day, September 15, 1971, Stan Smith won his first Grand Slam title at Forest Hills by defeating Jan Kodes in the final (3-6, 6-3, 6-2, 7-6).
+It was the first time that a US Open final ended in a tiebreak, a year after the new format had been established in 1970.
+For Stan Smith, who was already considered a great player, the triumph commenced a two-year period where he would be one of the dominant players on the circuit.

 The place: Flushing Meadows, New York

 The US Open (known as the US Nationals before 1968 and the start of the Open Era), was established in 1881.
 Although it is the only Grand Slam to have been played every single year without an interruption since its inception, it moved locations several times throughout the 20th century.
 First held in August, 1881 on grass courts in Newport, Rhode Island, the tournament moved to New-York in 1915, where it was held at the West Side Tennis Club, at Forest Hills.

 The facts: Kodes wins the first set but Smith bounces back

 In the 1971 US Open, a final between Stan Smith and Jan Kodes was considered an improbable match-up.
 Both players struggled through five-setters in the semi-finals, with Smith defeating Tom Okker, the 1968 runner-up (7-6, 6-3, 3-6, 2-6, 6-3), while Kodes, who was not known to be a great grass court player, eliminated the 1968 champion, Arthur Ashe (7-6, 3-6, 4-6, 6-3, 6-4).